mcc-us/ea/_posts/2024-10-11-Tax-Payer-Filing-Separately.md

 A. Lacie must use the standard deduction; she cannot itemize her deductions.
 B. Lacie's itemized deductions must be zero.
-C. Lacie cannot use the standard deduction; she must itemize her deductions.correct
+C. Lacie cannot use the standard deduction; she must itemize her deductions. correct
 D. Lacie may use the standard deduction or she may itemize her deductions.wrong

 Study Unit 2: Determining Filing Status and Residency covers the information for this question.